alexanderames/offerFeature/platform_dev/README.md

 # Deliverable
 ---
-Please provide the code for the assignment either in a private repository (GitHhub or Bitbucket) or as a zip file.
+Please provide the code for the assignment either in a private repository (GitHub or Bitbucket) or as a zip file.
 If you have a deliverable that can be deployed on the web please provide a link.